COVID-19 Policies and Protocols

 While at Keystone Science School

-Face Coverings - All KSS Staff, teachers, parent volunteers, and students will be required to wear a face covering or mask at all times while indoors and while in vans regardless of vaccination status.
+Face Coverings - Regardless of school masking policy, KSS will require all Staff, teachers, parent volunteers, and students to wear masks during transportation.
+If schools are requiring masks: All KSS Staff, teachers, parent volunteers, and students will be required to wear a face covering or mask at all times while indoors and while in vans regardless of vaccination status.

 - Staff and children may take off their masks only in the following situations: